textninja/mychsa/README.md

 ## Usage

-Assuming docker (the sole dependency) is installed locally, you can build this app using the following command:
+Assuming docker (the sole dependency) is installed locally, you can build this app from the command line using the following:

     docker compose build

-To run, use the following command:
+To run, use:

     docker compose up

+To tear down, which will stop and delete all associated docker containers, and clear the database, run `docker compose down`.

 The app will then be exposed on localhost, port 8080.